collinbashore/IBM-Data-Science-Professional-Certificate/01 - What is Data Science/README.md

 </p>

-This is the first course in the IBM Data Science Professional Certificate Program.
+## About this course
+This is the **first course** in the **IBM Data Science Professional Certificate Program**.
 I've included all of the reading material that was provided in the course, which represents the topics that were covered in this course.
 Below is the syllabus of the course.

 ### Course 1 Syllabus